kkingbd/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+Ans: Describe() creates a block that groups together several related tests. it() creates a test case.
+Describe() is good for grouping similar tests scenerios and it() is good for testing specific cases.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+Ans: The point of TDD is to make code that is more predicable and has less errors.
+The idea is to create the tests even before building the functionality.
+To do this you have to know that the functionality should result in.
+It is a good approach but a little challenging to implement.

 1. Mention three types of automated tests.
+Ans: TDD, BDD, ATDD
 ## Project Set Up

 - [ ] fork and clone this repository.